luciancibu/aws-monitoring/ReadMe.md

 Metrics and logs are collected through a combination of Prometheus exporters, application endpoints, and Grafana Alloy pipelines.
-Prometheus receives metrics via scraping and push-based integrations, while logs are collected and shipped to Loki by Grafana Alloy.
+Prometheus receives metrics via direct scraping of exporters and application endpoints, while logs are collected and shipped to Loki by Grafana Alloy.
 Grafana acts as the unified visualization and alerting layer.

 ##  Application & Monitoring Flow

 The diagram below illustrates the full observability flow:
-- Grafana Alloy runs on the application EC2 and scrapes application and node metrics locally (Flask + node_exporter)
+- Prometheus scrapes system and application metrics directly from the Application EC2 (Node Exporter on port 9100 and Flask /metrics endpoint on port 5000)
-- Grafana Alloy pushes metrics to Prometheus using remote_write
+- Grafana Alloy runs on the Application EC2 and collects application and system logs
-- Grafana Alloy collects application logs and pushes them to Loki
+- Grafana Alloy pushes logs to Loki
-- Prometheus acts as a remote_write receiver and stores metrics
+- Grafana queries Prometheus for metrics and Loki for logs
 - Grafana queries Prometheus for metrics and Loki for logs

 ![Architecture Flow](diagrams/architecture-flow.png)